crdrost/bsencode/README.md

-So for example, the ASCII string `(1 2 34 '5:abcde)` is a valid bsencoded string; it syntactically contains one list, which contains three symbols followed by one byte string of four bytes.
+So for example, the ASCII string `(1 2 34 '5:abcde)` is a valid bsencoded string; it syntactically contains one list, which contains three symbols followed by one byte string of five bytes.

 In the Node.js implementation, symbols are unwrapped into strings, byte strings are unwrapped into Buffers, and lists are unwrapped into Arrays.
 Notice that